Donaim/miseq-workflow-pres/slides.md

 <!--
 The term "sequencing" refers to the entire transformation from a physical blood sample into a digital string of nucleotides.
 But there are many ways to do that transformation.

 For decades, our lab used Sanger sequencing, consumed by ReCall.
-It works beautifully for most of our clinical resistance testing.
+It works beautifully for most of our resistance testing.

 But Sanger has fundamental limitations.
 First, read length: we can only sequence up to about 700 base pairs in one experiment.